crillab/metrics/docs/md/wallet.md

 (*wALLET*).

 To manipulate data, *Wallet* uses a [*pandas Dataframe*](https://pandas.pydata.org/).
-A dataframe is a table composed of rows corresponding to experimentations and columns (or variables) corresponding to experimentation information (cpu time, memory, all the input and experiment-ware information, etc.).
+A dataframe is a table composed of rows corresponding to experimentations (denoted as observations) and columns (denoted as variables).

-It is not necessary to have any knowledge about this library to manipulate *Wallet* data.
+It is not necessary to have any knowledge about this library to manipulate *Wallet* data but in order to have a better idea on how data are maniulated, an example of a classical analysis dataframe is given:

+**Example HERE!**

 ## Create/Import/Export an Analysis